Your 2018 Tax Filing Options

 Tax time is here again.

-Filing your tax return is the easy part – it is calculating your deductions, credits, and income that can be tricky.
-You have a few different options available for filing your tax return, from using the traditional paper method to e-filing through a few different sources.
+Filing your tax return is the easy part – it’s calculating your deductions, credits, and income that can be tricky.
+You have a few different options available for filing your tax return, from using the traditional paper method to e-filing (electronic filing) through a few different sources.

 Paper Filing by Mail

-You can still send in your tax return on paper to the IRS.
+You can use the traditional method and send in your tax return on paper to the IRS.
 Tax forms are available online to print through the IRS website.
 You can also find paper forms at IRS Taxpayer Assistance Centers located throughout the country.
 Some local post offices and libraries may also have copies of common tax forms.
 If you prefer, you can call the IRS and have forms sent to you – it usually takes about 10 days for them to arrive once you order them.

 The quickest way to file your 2017 tax return is to do so electronically.
 This sends your data immediately to the IRS and gives you a faster acceptance and processing of your tax return.
 You can e-file directly using software provided by IRS-approved e-file providers.

 Free e-file.
 The IRS offers free e-filing for some taxpayers.
-If your income is below $64,000, the IRS has free filing software available with fillable forms online.
-If your income is above $64,000, there is free fillable forms where you can e-file, but you must know how to complete the forms without software help.
+If your income is below $66,000, the IRS has free filing software available with fillable forms online.
+If your income is above $66,000, there are free fillable forms that you can e-file, but you must know how to complete the forms without software help.

 Authorized e-file providers.
 You can find an authorized e-file provider in your area by going on the irs.gov website.
 Most professional tax preparers can submit your tax return through e-file for you.

 For most people, e-filing is the best option for sending their tax return to the IRS.
-Any tax payments can also be processed electronically using your bank account, or debit/credit card.
-You can also wire or pay cash separately from e-filing, if the payment is processed before the April 18, 2017 deadline.
+Any tax payments can also be processed electronically using your bank account or debit/credit card.
+You can also wire or pay cash separately from e-filing – just make sure your payment is processed by the April 17, 2018 deadline.

 Filing your return can be quick and easy.
 However, make sure to allow yourself plenty of time to get your tax return completed to file before the deadline to avoid possible penalties for late filing or past due tax payments.